 The Asus Strix Scope TKL Deluxe is a marvellous option for those looking for a sleek and sturdy TKL board that features some brilliant key switches.
 First impressions last, and Asus’s decision to use Cherry MX switches and staple features such as a brushed aluminium top-plate mean there are few better wired gaming keyboards around.

-- MX keyswitches are reliable and durable
+- MX keyswitches are sturdy and reliable

 - Classy and sturdy design

 - Pretty high price

 - Lack of macro keys

 - Review Price: £149.99

 - Dimensions: 356 x 136 x 40mm